 vi) Sixth Committee (Legal Committee), tasked with legal issues (United Nations, Sixth Committee).

 6 The division of the membership into regional groups has never been determined by the GA itself.
 However, in many instances the GA distributes the seats in a subsidiary body according to regional affiliation.
 Thus, eg, regarding the Human Rights Council and the International Law Commission (ILC), quotas have been set for the different groups.
-In respect of elections to the International Court of Justice (ICJ), no formal scheme exists; to date, the elections proceed on the basis of consensual traditions according to which the five permanent members of the Security Council (‘SC’) should each have a judge of their nationality on the bench.
+In respect of elections to the International Court of Justice (ICJ), no formal scheme exists; to date, the elections proceed on the basis of consensual traditions according to which each of the five permanent members of the UN Security Council (‘SC’; United Nations, Security Council) should have a judge of their nationality on the bench.
+In 2017 the British candidate Sir Christopher Greenwood was not able to secure a majority in the General Assembly so that the United Kingdom abandoned the factual position which it had occupied for 71 years in favour of an Indian jurist.
 The five regional groups are the African Group, the Asian Group, the Eastern European Group, the Latin American and Caribbean Group, and the Western European and Others Group (‘WEOG’).
 Curiously enough, the fall of the iron curtain in Eastern Europe has had no impact on the division of European States between the Western and the Eastern Group.
-Since many members of the Eastern European Group are now members of the European Union (Bulgaria, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, Slovenia), the criterion of distinction has become a purely territorial one, whereas until 1990 it had essentially been a political character.
+Since many members of the Eastern European Group are now members of the European Union (Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, Slovenia), the criterion of distinction has become a purely territorial one, whereas until 1990 it had essentially been a political character.
 The United States does not formally belong to the WEOG but is treated as a member for election purposes.
 Israel is counted as a WEOG member in New York but not at the European headquarters of the UN.
 Turkey belongs to the Asian Group but is considered a WEOG member in respect of elections.

 7 On the basis of the general authorization laid down in Art.
 22 UN Charter to create subsidiary or specialized organs, the GA has surrounded itself with a wide circle of auxiliary institutions, which are divided into three categories.
 The group of procedural committees comprises the General Committee (28 members), which consists of the President, the Vice-Presidents of the Assembly, and the chairpersons of the Main Committees, and is in charge of questions of agenda management (agenda setting, duration of sessions, acceleration of procedure); and the Credentials Committee, consisting of nine members.
 Two Standing Committees, the Advisory Committee on Administrative and Budgetary Questions, as well as the Committee on Contributions, are composed of independent experts.
 The largest group is comprised of the ‘subsidiary, ad hoc and related bodies’ as they are termed by the UN Yearbook, generally 60 to 70 subsidiary and specialized organs, whose precise number varies (among them, for instance: United Nations Conference on Trade and Development [UNCTAD]; United Nations Development Programme [UNDP]; United Nations Environment Programme [UNEP]; International Law Commission; United Nations University [UNU]).
 The United Nations Peacebuilding Commission, established by UN General Assembly Resolution 60/180 of 20 December 2005 (GAOR 60th Session Supp 49 vol 1, 96) and UN Security Council Resolution 1645 of 20 December 2005 (SCOR [1 August 2005–31 July 2006] 235), has double parenthood.
 The Human Rights Council, brought into being in 2006 as the successor to the Commission on Human Rights, is also a body whose legal foundation is provided by Art.
 22 UN Charter, whereas formerly the Commission on Human Rights was a functional sub-commission of the United Nations, Economic and Social Council (ECOSOC) (see also United Nations Commission on Human Rights/United Nations Human Rights Council).